opendocsg/slw-judgments-backfill/2005_SGHC_1/report.md

 80     Counsel for the second defendant, while aligning himself with the submissions tendered on behalf of the first defendant, ventured further in his submissions to say that the plaintiff’s withdrawal of $1m cash from the joint Bank of China account he held with his sister, amounted to criminal breach of trust under s 405 of the Penal Code (Cap 224, 1985 Rev Ed).
 The plaintiff’s conduct was illegal and in furtherance of this illegality, he sought the defendants’ assistance to hide the $1m from his siblings.

 81     The plaintiff had passed title in the $1m to the first defendant and the parties were _in pari delicto_.
 As the scheme to hide the money was illegal, the court should not lend its assistance to help the plaintiff to recover the sum.
-Counsel cited several cases including _Top Ten Entertainment Pte Ltd v Lucky Red Investments Ltd_ [2004] 4 SLR 559 (which referred in turn to _Tinsley v Milligan_ [1993] 3 All ER 65) in support of this submission.
+Counsel cited several cases including _Top Ten Entertainment Pte Ltd v Lucky Red Investments Ltd_ <span class="citation">[2004] 4 SLR 559</span> (which referred in turn to _Tinsley v Milligan_ [1993] 3 All ER 65) in support of this submission.

 82     Counsel for the second defendant then referred to the Court of Appeal’s decision in _Arumugam v Lim Boon Neo_ [1987] SLR 147 for the principles when an appellate court can substitute its own views for those of the trial judge.
 There, Wee Chong Jin CJ said (at 151):

  It is settled law that in cases where the credibility or reliability of one or more witnesses has been in dispute and where a decision on these matters has led the trial judge to come to his decision on the case as a whole, an appellate court may interfere with the decision of the judge in limited circumstances.

-The above principle was also applied by the Court of Appeal in _Peh Eng Leng v Pek Eng Leong_ [1996] 2 SLR 305 where Karthigesu JA held (according to the headnote):
+The above principle was also applied by the Court of Appeal in _Peh Eng Leng v Pek Eng Leong_ <span class="citation">[1996] 2 SLR 305</span> where Karthigesu JA held (according to the headnote):

  As regards a trial judge’s findings of fact, an appellate court should defer to his judgment if it was unable to say with certainty that the trial judge was plainly wrong.
 In deciding whether the trial judge was plainly wrong, the appellate court would evaluate the quality of the evidence given by the witnesses.
 This involved testing it against inherent probabilities or against uncontroverted facts, including the conduct of the parties at the relevant time.
 In this respect, the appellate court was in as good a position as the court of first instance.